dilumn/dilumn.github.io/_posts/2017-10-22-connect-to-ethereum-ipc-using-ruby.md

 ---

+You don't need to do any configuration in the Dockerfile because all the configurations are done in `docker-compose.yml`.

 Then you can build & run your ethereum node which is connecting to `rinkeby` network in my example.

     docker-compose build
     docker-compose -f docker-compose.yml up

+By running these two commands you can see the `ethereum` node start syncronizing the blocks & at first it will take few hours to finish the syncronization.

+There are two ways to connect to a `ethereum` node from outside.
+One is `IPC` & other one is using `HTTP`.
+I will write a separate blog post about the `HTTP` connection.

-Because the Ethereum node is running inside a docker container, to connect using IPC you have to `bash` into the container.
+Because the Ethereum node is running inside a docker container, to connect using IPC you have to `bash` into the container first.

     docker exec -it CONTAINERNAME bash